justinqpham/LockAndClean/README.md

 - **Default Hotkey** - Double Shift press (works when no custom hotkey is set)
 - **Dual Unlock Methods** - Unlock via hotkey or click the Unlock button (keyboard mode only)
 - **System Notifications** - Get notified when input is locked/unlocked with current hotkey
-- **Launch Animation** - Welcome popover and icon bounce animation on app launch
+- **Launch Animation** - Welcome popover (displays for 1 second) and icon bounce animation on app launch

 ## Building in Xcode